 14 Feb Making Tax Digital

-The essential elements for businesses and organisations are:
+Essential elements for businesses

-It will become mandatory for almost all businesses and landlords (self-employed, partnerships, limited companies and others) to use software or a spreadsheet to keep accounting records.
+It will become mandatory for almost all businesses and landlords (self-employed, partnerships, limited companies, and others) to use software or a spreadsheet.
+This helps with the accounting records.
 Paper accounting records will cease to meet the requirements of tax law.

 When does it start?

-Neither are you required nor to file your VAT returns using MTD compliant software until 2020 or later.
-However, you do need to monitor your annual turnover each month, as if it increases to above £85,000 you will be required to comply with MTD for VAT rules.
+Neither are you required nor to file your VAT returns using MTD compliant software until 2020.
+Monitor your annual turnover each month as if it increases to above £85,000.
+We require you to comply with MTD for VAT rules.

 The current online VAT return will not meet the MTD requirements but will continue to be available until at least Spring 2020.
 Pilots of MTD for VAT have started.

-Corporation Tax (limited companies): The timings forMTD for corporation tax have yet to be confirmed but it will not become mandatory before April 2020.
+The timings for MTD for corporation tax are yet confirmed.
+They’ll not be mandatory before April 2020.

 What are the exemptions?